 I am also aware of coming from outside in another sense.
 I am the first President from a country which was not, alas, present at the creation of the original Six.
 Britain may still in some ways appear remote from the heart of Europe.
 But Britain is now decisively a part of the Community, the decision confirmed by an overwhelming public vote 19 months ago.
 It was the most recent great popular victory won by the European cause.
 That should not be forgotten either in Britain or elsewhere.
-I do not, however,
+I do not, however, intend to be a British President.
+I intend to be a European President.
 I do not of course wish to deny my national origins.
 Anyone who attempted to do that would be a narrow man, with at least one dimension lacking.
 He would also be a foolish man, particularly at a time when the desire for local cultural identification, erupting within national states but in no way necessarily contradictory to the broader European concept, is taking on a fresh force throughout many of the Community countries.